Wildland Fire Assessment Program

 Assessment Tools: These consist of the WFAP online checklist and online data-tracking system for a fire/EMS department to record how many assessments have been performed and recommendations made to residents.
 Assessment Tools instructions and additional information are covered in the training and Toolkit.

 Supplemental Resources: Customizable documents are available to help implement and market the WFAP program in your community.
-Instructions for each of the resources below can be found in the WFAP Toolkit.
+Participate in the online or in-person training to access the full Toolkit.

 Additional Resources